bevry/ambi/README.md

 <!-- DESCRIPTION/ -->

-Execute a function ambidextrously (normalizes the differences between synchronous, promises, and asynchronous functions).
+Execute a function ambidextrously (normalizes the differences between synchronous, promise based, and asynchronous functions).
 Useful for treating synchronous functions as asynchronous functions (like supporting both synchronous and asynchronous event definitions automatically).

 <!-- /DESCRIPTION -->